mattlub/trendy/README.md

 ### Things learnt
 - multiple bundles with webpack
 - Vuex is a library which adds the Elm/Flux/Redux architecture to a Vue app
+- there's a lot to learn about testing with Vue

 -----------